Modesto Marini

-Cavaliere Modesto Marini (born in Lake Garda, Italy) is an Italian chef, restaurateur and entrepreneur.
-He is the founder of The Marini's Group which includes Marini's on 57 (Malaysia's highest rooftop bar, lounge and contemporary Italian restaurant), Marble 8 (Kuala Lumpur's premier steakhouse specializing in producing its own dry-aged steak); and M Marini Caffè, Malaysia's first dedicated champagne and caviar cafe.
+Cavaliere Modesto Marini is an Italian chef, restaurateur and entrepreneur based in Malaysia.
+He is the founder and owner of The Marini's Group, a Kuala Lumpur–based hospitality company known for operating high-end restaurants, bars and lifestyle venues.

+Modesto has been described as a prominent figure in Malaysia's food and beverage industry, particularly within the fine dining and luxury hospitality segment.

-Cavaliere Modesto Marini was awarded the prestigious Order of the Star of Italy award in October 2016, which carries the title “Cavaliere” and is one of the highest civilian honors of the Italian government.
+He was awarded the distinguished Order of the Star of Italy in October 2016, which carries the title Cavaliere and is one of the highest civilian honours of the Italian government.

 Career

+Early career

-Marini started cooking when he was a teenager and completed professional culinary training before working as sous chef at Cecconi's in London's Mayfair, which was patronised by royalty and celebrities.
-He moved to Singapore when he was 21 to be a sous chef at Da Paolo restaurant.
+Modesto began his culinary career in Italy before moving to the United Kingdom, where he worked as a sous chef at Cecconi's in London's Mayfair, which was patronised by royalty and celebrities.

+He relocated to Singapore at the age of 21, and later moved to Malaysia in 1995, where he established himself in the local restaurant industry.

-Marini moved to Malaysia in 1995 and settled there.
-It was during this time that he opened a successful chain of Italian restaurants called Modesto's.
-By 2008, the chain had nine outlets, and hosted a Ferrari party in 2000.
-It also hosted Formula 1 and MotoGP stars like Jarno Trulli, Valentino Rossi and Loris Capirossi, with Trulli launching his wines at the outlet.
-He later disposed his shares in the chain, which also included restaurants in Singapore and Indonesia.
+In Malaysia, he founded Modesto's chain of Italian restaurants, which expanded regionally across Southeast Asia.
+By 2008, the chain had nine outlets and hosted a Ferrari party in 2000.
+It also hosted Formula 1 and MotoGP stars like Jarno Trulli, Valentino Rossi and Loris Capirossi; with Trulli launching his wines at the outlet.
+He later disposed of his shares in the chain, which also included restaurants in Singapore and Indonesia.

 The Marini's Group

-In 2012, he opened Marini's on 57, the highest rooftop bar, restaurant and lounge in Malaysia, located at Menara 3 Petronas, Kuala Lumpur.
+In 2012, Modesto opened Marini's on 57, the highest rooftop bar, restaurant and lounge in Malaysia, located at Menara 3 Petronas, Kuala Lumpur.

-Marini opened another two establishments in 2014: M Marini Caffè, Malaysia's first dedicated champagne and caviar cafe located in Suria KLCC, and Marble 8, a premium steakhouse in Kuala Lumpur that specializes in their own dry-aged steaks.
+Following its success, he opened another two establishments in 2014 - M Marini Grand Caffè & Terrazza, Malaysia's first dedicated champagne and caviar cafè and Marble 8, a premium steakhouse in Kuala Lumpur, specialising in their own dry-aged steaks.

+In later years, the group expanded with additional concepts, including: